Cornelis Hayes: Career and works

+Goldsmiths who supplied plate to Henry VIII, especially for the distribution of New Year's Day gifts to courtiers, include Hayes, Robert Amadas, William Davy, John Freman, Nicholas Trapp, and Morgan Wolf.
+Hayes gave Henry VIII a pair of gloves "garnished with gold" and two small fresh unsalted surgeons for New Year's Day 1529.

 Hayes made gilt pommels with roses and royal ciphers for a bed that Henry VIII used while hunting.
 He sold 19 diamonds to Henry VIII for the head dress of Anne Boleyn in December 1530, and, on another occasion a gold girdle and an emerald ring.
 He also made spangles, a variety of sequin for embroidery for the costumes of the royal guard.
 In 1531 he was allowed to expand his workshop with six foreign apprentices and 12 journeymen.

 Hayes repaired a sceptre for the Coronation of Anne Boleyn in 1533, and in 1534 made a silver cradle, apparently for her second pregnancy.
 Figures of Adam and Eve were painted by Hans Holbein the younger, Hayes moulded apples in relief.

 Hayes converted the arms of Cardinal Wolsey on gilt plate to Henry's royal arms, and restored enamel work.
 Hayes exchanged a gilt pomegranate, an emblem of Catherine of Aragon, on the cover of a salt from the queen's pantry for a rose.
 He twice repaired a table salt from the royal pantry originally made for Richard III that had a figure of a "Morion", a representation of an African man holding the covered salt dish, which was vulnerable to damage.
 The account notes, "a salte of golde with a cover called the Murrion whereof the murrion hede was broken in the necke that holdeth up the salte", and "the leggs of the murrion was broken".
 Richard III had pledged the Murrion salt to Richard Gardiner for a loan, redeemed by Henry VII.